fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

         fName = firstName;
         lName = lastName;

+        Console.WriteLine($"BankCustomer created: {firstName} {lastName}");
+    }

     ```

 1. Delete the `Console.WriteLine()` messages from the constructors.

-    You the update the Program.cs file to display the data using the public fields.
+    You'll update the Program.cs file to display object data using the public fields.
 The updated constructors should be similar to the following code snippet:

     ```csharp